jdtsmith/indent-bars/README.md

 - `indent-bars-treesit-update-delay`: Delay in seconds for updating the treesitter scope highlight.

 ## Out-of-scope alternate styling variables
-If tree-sitter scope is active (`indent-bars-treesit-scope`), the settings above apply only to the _in scope_ text.
+If tree-sitter scope is active (`indent-bars-treesit-scope`), the settings above apply only to the _in-scope_ text.
 To permit configuring the appearance of the out-of-scope bars, a parallel set of custom variables with `indent-bars-ts-` prefixes are created.

 These can be used in the same manner as above to _fully_ configure the appearance of the "out-of-scope" bars (i.e. bars outside the custom tree-sitter scope), including depth highlighting.
 Note that scope highlighting is completely independent of depth highlighting.
 The `ts` parallel variables for out-of-scope styling are:

-- `indent-bars-ts-color` `inherit`
+- [I] `indent-bars-ts-color`
 - `indent-bars-ts-width-frac`
 - `indent-bars-ts-pad-frac`
 - `indent-bars-ts-pattern`
 - `indent-bars-ts-zigzag`
 - `indent-bars-ts-no-stipple-char-font-weight`
-- `indent-bars-ts-color-by-depth` [`inherit`]
+- [I] `indent-bars-ts-color-by-depth`
-- `indent-bars-ts-highlight-current-depth` [`inherit`]
+- [I] `indent-bars-ts-highlight-current-depth`

 Each of these parallel variables has an equivalent form to their equivalent non-`ts` version (the "parent" variable), with two difference:

-1. Some (marked with [`inherit`] above) can be specified as a cons cell of the form `([no-]inherit . value)`, where `value` has the normal format for the parent variable.  `inherit` (the default, if the cons cell is omitted) means that any `:key` values not specified are inherited from the "parent" customize variable.  `no-inherit` means to omit any missing key values.
+1. Some (marked with [I] above) can be specified as a cons cell of the form `([no-]inherit . value)`, where `value` has the normal format for the parent variable.  `inherit` (the default, if the cons cell is omitted) means that any unspecified `:key` values are inherited from its "parent".  `no-inherit` means to omit any missing key values.
-2. For any non-`:key` type values, the specific value `'unspecified` can be set to specify using the parent's value for that slot.
+2. For any non-`:key` type values, the specific value `'unspecified` can be set to indicate using the parent's value for that slot.

 For example, a setting of: